-- 87. The Student Disciplinary Committee meets as soon as reasonably practical to consider a complaint referred to it and normally within 40 working days of an allegation of misconduct.
-This meeting is called a hearing. - 88.
-At least ten calendar days before the date of the hearing the secretary to the Committee sends the student a copy of these regulations, together with copies of all relevant documents to be presented at the hearing. - 89.
-The student is required to inform the secretary of any documents that s/he intends to present or refer to at the hearing and to provide copies of them at least five calendar days before the date of the hearing.
-The Chair of the Committee may, at his/her discretion, allow the student additional time in which to produce documents for a hearing; there is no appeal against any refusal to allow such additional time - 90.
-The hearing is held in private.
-Only the individuals party to the case and the Committee attend the hearing. - 91.
-The Chair of the Committee is responsible for the conduct of the hearing and does so in accordance with the process set out below and the provisions of this
+- The Student Disciplinary Committee meets as soon as reasonably practical to consider an allegation complaint referred to it and normally within 40 working days of an allegation of misconduct.
+This meeting is called a hearing. - At least ten calendar days before the date of the hearing the secretary to the Committee sends the student a copy of these regulations, together with copies of all relevant documents to be presented at the hearing. - The hearing will take place in the absence of the defendant student should they not attend, not respond, or provide good reason for not attending.

-Code.
+- The student is required to inform the secretary of any documents that s/he intends to present or refer to at the hearing and to provide copies of them at least five calendar days before the date of the hearing.
+The Chair of the Committee may, at his/her discretion, allow the student additional time in which to produce documents for a hearing; there is no appeal against any refusal to allow such additional time - The hearing is held in private.
+Only the individuals party to the case and the Committee attend the hearing. - The Chair of the Committee is responsible for the conduct of the hearing and does so in accordance with the process set out below and the provisions of this Code.
 His/her rulings on matters of procedure are final.
 The Chair of the Committee may take whatever action he/she feels is appropriate in order to ensure the availability of all relevant facts and to facilitate a fair hearing and outcome.
-Any matter relating to the hearing not covered by this Code will be decided by the Committee, whose decision will be final.
+Any matter relating to the hearing not covered by this Code will be decided by the Committee, whose decision will be final. - If a person is asked to appear as a witness, but is unwilling or unable for good reason, to attend a hearing, a written statement may be provided.
+Copies of any such statements are provided to the student.
+In circumstances